This lesson is being piloted (Beta version)

 ]

 Compared to the CSV format, this gives us much more flexibility to describe complex structured data.
 If we wanted to represent this data in CSV format, the most natural way would be to have two separate files: one with each row representing a patient, the other with each row representing an observation.
-We’d then need to use a unique identifier to link each observation record to the relevant patient.
+We would then need to use a unique identifier to link each observation record to the relevant patient.
 This is how relational databases work, but it would be quite complicated to manage this ourselves with CSVs.

 Now, if we are going to follow TDD (Test Driven Development), we should write some test code.
 Our JSON serialiser should be able to save and load our patient data to and from a JSON file, so for our test we could try these save-load steps and check that the result is the same as the data we started with.
 Again you might need to change these examples slightly to get them to fit with how you chose to implement your Patient class.